andrealoisio/chatbot-app/README.md

 - When using deposit or withdraw you can specify a currency code

 ## Automated tests
-- To run automate browser tests use dusk
+- To run automate browser tests use dusk (it needs sail up and running)
 ```
 $ ./vendor/bin/sail dusk
 ```
-- To run some javascript unit tests use npm
+- To run some javascript unit tests use npm (it needs sail up and running)
 ```
 $ ./vendor/bin/sail npm run test
 ```